 To create a mail merge in Outlook 2010 we need to use the Microsoft Word 2010 as default editor and Microsoft Excel spreadsheet for contact details database.
-If you have multiple email account in Outlook, select the default account that you want to be the mail sender for this purpose.
+If you have multiple email accounts in Outlook, select the default account that you want to be the mail sender for this purpose.

 Mail Merge is an automatic addition of names and addresses from a database to letters and envelopes in order to facilitate sending mail, especially advertising, to many addresses.